metajar/nb/plugins/ai.nb-plugin.md

    Weekly Standup Notes
 ```

+Search runs against all indexed notebooks by default.
+To limit searches to the current notebook, set `nb ai config set scope current`.

 ### Ask Questions (RAG)

 Ask natural language questions and get AI-generated answers based on your notes: